 In 2011 I returned to higher education.
 After gaining my UG degree in anthropology with sustainability in 2015 from Exeter University, I went on to gain my Masters of Research in critical human geographies writing my dissertation on human-cannabis relationships.

 As an ethnographer my broad research interests are located at the intersection of anthropology, political ecology and human geography.
-I am currently following two specific research threads 1) The anthropology of community and in particular low impact living.
-2) Human-cannabis relationships across scale from the molecular to the cultural to the agroecolgical.
+I am currently following two specific research threads 1) The anthropology of community, with a focus on low-impact living and food growing 2) Human-cannabis relationships across scale from the molecular to the cultural to the agroecolgical.

 email: Info (at) magicgreenery.com